Filter-Bubble/Mobile-Network-Tracking-Review/ChromeHistory_instructions.md

 ## Intermediate tasks to facilitate checking the quality of the takeout:

-Before proceeding with the actual take out do the following:
+Before proceeding with the actual take out do the following:chrome

 #### *Do not click on the urls below before reading the instructions carefully!*